 MeSH in other databases

-Children of disabled parents could be sought with the term:
+Children for disabled parents could be sought with the word combination: